Support to help you

 - make sure that you understand exactly what's expected of you

-- remember that your faculty spends time selecting suitable candidates for its courses.
+- remember that your college spends time selecting suitable candidates for its courses.
 By accepting you, staff are confident that you have the talent to succeed

 - build up your skills, using the study skills section and other resources